Emmer Winder

 Currently exhibiting:

-The requirement to research and find evidence or answers to the social challenges we face has weakened.
+The moral obligation to find evidence or answers to the true social challenges we face has weakened.
 Apathy and the need to belong to a group has increased which has led to a rise in people simply agreeing with others’ opinions in an effort to appear engaged and part of an established community.
-Social media and the attention deficit this breeds, alongside the subconscious revolt against isolation, seems to fuel this herd mentality: offering an easy way to feel powerful and authentic, joining the unified mind set of others.
-Surrounding yourself with these repetitive negative vice or virtue signalling platitudes becomes a dangerous echo chamber of false, toxic mantras that can ultimately turn rational people into vitriolic nationalists.
+Social media and the attention deficit this breeds, alongside the subconscious revolt against isolation, seems to fuel this herd mentality: offering an easy way to feel powerful and authentic, joining the unified pulsing mind set of others.
+Surrounding yourself with these repetitive, negative false idols normalises the language and behaviour, creating a dangerous echo chamber of false, toxic mantras that can ultimately turn rational people into vitriolic nationalists who follow fascist ideologies.

 It is never us against them, and not nostalgia versus progression.
-These are distractions from the real issues: the culture of dishonesty, cronyism and the lack of ethical responsibility that festers in government.
+These are distractions from the real issues: the culture of dishonesty, cronyism and the lack of ethical responsibility that festers in governments of all colours.
 The only way to fight it is through knowledge, but that takes effort, commitment and focus.
 These values have been systematically damaged through the conflict of questioning who and what sources we can actually trust.

 Recent exhibitions